 - They stay close to home.
 The company is wedded to Chattanooga.
 Like P&G in Cincinnati, being close to a town gives the parent company mystique.

-- They are not outsourcing all their production.
+- They are not outsourcing production.